-Teams get back together to share their commitment, and the manager or team leaders agree to follow-up.
+Teams return to share their commitment, and the manager or team leaders agree to follow up.

 Follow-up and Progress Clues

 Follow-up is agreed to by the teams, team leaders, and managers.
-The short-term action plans are reviewed, and the team checks. to see:
+The short-term action plans are reviewed, and the team checks. to see the following:

 - What is better?
 How can we increase what’s working better?